Physical Education (PE)

 With the recent change in leadership, the whole school community are currently working together to articulate and embed our values

-which will be in line with our High 5 Rules.
+which are in line with our High 5 Rules.

 |Keep our hands and feet to ourselves.|